cypherium/CypherWallet/README.md

 # City Charge

-This project is a cross-platform App developed based on the Cordova Framework, which can be compiled to Android, ios, Web and other platforms.
-Cordova is a cross-platform development framework that provides native capabilities through plug-ins, and the UI and logic parts via Typescript.
+This project is a cross-platform App developed based on the cordova Framework, which can be compiled to android, ios, Web and other platforms. cordova is a cross-platform development framework that provides native capabilities through plug-ins, and the UI and logic parts via Typescript.

 # Environment Installation